paul-sud/bigbed-jaccard/README.md

 I'd also like to make the underlying code available as a Rust library and also generate Python (possibly NumPy) bindings for the Rust functions.

 Once this is accomplished, it should be more straightforward to interoperate with Jupyter notebooks for further analysis like clustering, multi-dimensional scaling (MDS), dimensionality reduction, etc.

+There is another interesting, but related problem which is that given a new bigBed file (query) not in the database, find the other files that are the most similar in sublinear time.
+This doesn't work well with the scheme presented here, you'd need to a) use something like an LSH forest or b) embedding the similarity matrix into Euclidean space then using a spatial indexing method like a R* tree.

 ## References